-To add a new item click on the level above (the element name or the group heading names) and on the Add button, and in response to the prompt type in the name of the item, which adds the name to the bottom of the section of the list you have created it in To position the item on the list, click on it in the list and click on the Image: Image: Image: Table Generates a Table element with labeled columns, rows and cells.
+To add a new item click on the level above (the element name or the group heading names) and on the Add button, and in response to the prompt type in the name of the item, which adds the name to the bottom of the section of the list you have created it in To position the item on the list, click on it in the list and click on the buttons To remove an item from the list, click on it and click on the Remove button; the item is immediately removed from the list Click on the Item Name (the first-level list item directly underneath the element name).
+Name - type in the name for this item group • Expanded - click on the drop-down arrow and select True to show the sub-items for this item, or False to hide the sub-items Click on a sub-item name (the second-level list item) directly under an Item name.
+Sub-item nodes do not have any child nodes.
+Name - type the name of the sub-item Selected - click on the drop-down arrow and select True to highlight the item as selected, or False to omit the highlight Table Generates a Table element with labeled columns, rows and cells.
 Double-click on the table to bring up the element 'Properties' dialog at the 'Wireframe' page, which provides the facilities for editing the table (adding, renaming and deleting columns and rows, changing the column width and editing the cell text) through context menu options and buttons.
 Note that the editor does not provide a true image of the table's appearance on the screen.
 Draw Lines - click on the drop-down arrow and select True to display horizontal and vertical lines between the table cells, or False to hide the lines Highlight Headers - click on the drop-down arrow and select True to highlight the header of each column, or False to leave the table columns a uniform color Tab Host Generates a tab control element on the diagram.
 You can name the tabs and mark them as selected; however, child elements will not 'switch' when changing tabs (that is, setting a different tab as selected will still display the same child items in the tab space).
-Tagged Values: Tabs - click on the drop-down arrow and click on the tab that is to be highlighted as selected You can name the tabs, and add more to the list, by editing the 'Values:' list in the Tagged Value notes If you reduce the size of the element so that all tabs cannot be shown, a scroll icon (ID) automatically displays in the top right corner of the element.
+Tagged Values: Tabs - click on the drop-down arrow and click on the tab that is to be highlighted as selected You can name the tabs, and add more to the list, by editing the 'Values:' list in If you reduce the size of the element so that all tabs cannot be shown, a scroll icon ( automatically displays in the top right corner of the element.
 Simple List Generates a list box containing a list of items with no sub-items.
 Double-click on the element to display the 'Properties' dialog at the 'Wireframe' page.
-To: Change an item to different text, overtype the 'Item<n>' text in the 'Name' field</n> Highlight the item as selected, in the 'Selected' field click on the drop-down arrow and select True Add another item, click on the element name and on the Add button, and type in the item name Remove an item from the list, click on it and click on the Remove button
+To: Change an item to different text, overtype the 'Item<n>' text in the 'Name' field</n> Highlight the item as selected, in the 'Selected' field click on the drop-down Add another item, click on the element name and on the Add button, and type in the item name Remove an item from the list, click on it and click on the Remove button